 ...and it pitch dark it will appear like this, even after a few hours, when standard 'luminous' paint will not work:

 Finally, this is a simple plastic tube.
-And what have filled it with?
+And what is it filled it with?
 A highly radioactive substance?
 No!
 It's filled with tonic water.
 First under ordinary (white) light:

 ...and now under UV light (difficult to photograph, it's more spectacular in real life):